mmbman/Katagiri/1980-03-15-Save-All-Sentient-Beings.md

 ##### 12:39

 So this is the implication of ‘all [dharmas](glossary#dharma)’ or ‘all’.
 But in Buddhism – you should remember this point – the ‘all’ is not something which exists separately from you.
-In other words, ‘all’ is not something which you can “set out,” [‘all’ is not] something existent in advance.
+In other words, ‘all’ is not something which you can “set out”. [‘All’ is not] something existent in advance.

 For instance, if you look at the floor, immediately we believe that before I see the floor, the floor exists.
 Immediately we believe the floor is something which exists in advance.
 So already there is some function of consciousness, setting up something which is existent in advance.
 Is that clear?

 That is not ‘all’.

 ‘All’ in Buddhism is ... the whole [of the] factors of which an individual being is structured.
 The ‘all’ is not something existent separate from the individual life – my, Katagiri’s [life] – ‘I’.
 So ‘all’ comes into existence when ‘I’ involve form.
 At that time, the floor becomes one with all dharmas.
 From this point [of view], *my* being, the ‘all’ is the ‘all’ for *my* being.
 It is not something which I can set up a certain idea of something existent in advance, before I experience the floor; that is not ‘all’.
 The ‘all’ is the factors of which *my* being is structured.
 It means, floor and I are connected.

 So, only when *my* beings are observed – floor – and [made] in question.
 In other words, floor becomes called in question by my observation of floor.
 At that time, floor appears in this world, as all beings, as all dharmas.
-Is that clear?

 If you cannot observe and you cannot call it in question – for instance, a tiny insect in the Amazon.
 Well, I don’t know.
 I [cannot] observe [it] now, and the tiny insect is completely not called into question.
 It is completely out of my question.
 So at that time, it doesn’t become ‘all [dharmas](glossary#dharma)’.